 Mr. John Szabo ’88

-Mr. Szabo describes himself as a results-oriented IT executive with extensive experience planning and leading successful projects and teams while implementing, developing and supporting customer-focused technology and support.
-He is a PMI Agile Certified Practitioner (PMI-ACP) with over twenty years of experience in industries that focus on information technology, operations management, support services, and software/hardware development and deployment.
-He has over seventeen years of project management experience in these areas, and over ten years of resource and budget management experience in complex technology and software.
-He has also managed the equipment and service deployments of voice, data and optical networks in central office, customer premise and laboratory environments.
+Mr. John Szabo describes himself as a results-oriented IT executive with extensive experience planning and leading successful projects and teams while implementing, developing and supporting customer-focused technology and support.
+He is a PMI Agile Certified Practitioner (PMI-ACP) with over twenty-five years of experience in industries that focus on automation, information technology, operations management, support services, and software/hardware development and deployment.
+He has over twenty years of project management experience in these areas, and over fifteen years of resource and budget management experience in complex technology and software.
+He has also managed the equipment and service deployments of voice, data, and optical networks in central office, customer premise, and laboratory environments.
 Mr. Szabo earned a BS in Mathematics (’88) at Montclair State University, an MBA (’94) in Information Management at Marymount University.
 Currently, he is a Doctor of Education candidate (expected 2024) in Leadership for Organizations at the School of Education and Health Sciences, University of Dayton.

 Ms. Ni’Kita Wilson ’99